 Dr. Mitchell Colver began working in higher education in 2007, where his early experiences with students taught him to focus on the value of human diversity and human potential.
-As a thought leader in the field of analytics, he is frequently invited to champion the idea that student success can best be fostered through increased intentionality amongst faculty, staff, and executives.
-Dr. Colver and his team believe that human empowerment and collaboration are the most powerful tools that 21st century institutions have in their arsenal to optimize the student ecosystem.
-Mitchell has degrees in Psychology, Music, and Experimental Research, as well as a PhD emphasizing research in Higher Education.
-His research has appeared in Popular Science, Slate, Smithsonian, New York Magazine, and, internationally, on Radio BBC.
-He offers courses in music psychology, learning sciences, diversity, change leadership, and analytics.
+As a thought leader in the field, he is frequently invited to champion the idea that student success can best be fostered through increased intentionality amongst faculty, staff, and core leadership.
+Dr. Colver believes that human empowerment and collaboration are the most powerful tools that 21st century institutions have in their arsenal to optimize the student ecosystem.
+Mitchell has degrees in Psychology/Music and Experimental Research, as well as a PhD emphasizing research in Higher Education.
+His research has appeared in Popular Science, Discover, Slate, Smithsonian, New York Magazine, and, internationally, on Radio BBC.
+With a dual-appointment as an Assistant Professor in the School of Teacher Education and Leadership, he offers courses in learning science, change leadership, and student success analytics.
 An honorary appointment as a visiting scholar at London South Bank University has allowed him to enjoy ongoing research in the UK about institutional effectiveness and student well-being.
-His prominence in the field of education has also allowed him to serve as an analytics and change-management consultant for universities across the nation and globe.
-He is the father of six children and married to a woman whose support makes his professional pursuits possible and meaningful.
+His prominence in the field has allowed him to serve as a leadership consultant for universities across the nation and globe.

 Colver, M. (2018).
 The lifecycle of sustainable analytics: From data collection to change management.
 Center for Student Analytics: Utah State University.